Albert Lea considers its ties to Confederate namesake

 "I think it would be interesting to open up that dialogue and see what other people in the community think," said Goodemann, 22, a bartender and community activist.

 A bipartisan group of lawmakers in Washington, D.C., is trying to remove names of Confederate generals from military bases, and rebel statues are tumbling from Texas to Virginia.
-In the wake of George Floyd’s killing in Minneapolis, some racial justice advocates say such symbols glorify the forces that fought to preserve slavery.
+After George Floyd's killing in Minneapolis, some racial justice advocates say such symbols glorify the forces that fought to preserve slavery.

 Yet the debate about the place of Confederate names in 21st-century America has largely bypassed Albert Lea, far from the places where slavery helped drive the Civil War.